-- derivative financial instruments are measured at fair value - financial instruments at fair value through profit or loss are measured at fair value - available-for-sale financial assets are measured at fair value
+- derivative financial instruments are measured at fair value - trading assets at fair value - available-for-sale financial assets are measured at fair value

 2.3 Functional and presentation currency

 These condensed consolidated interim financial statements are presented in TL, which is the Bank's functional currency.
 Except as indicated, financial information presented in TL has been rounded to the nearest thousand.